Aurshal/Quispe-python/README.md

 # quispe
-This is the game made as an assigment help to a friend.
+Please refer google for the game details.